Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 Owners holding land near growth corridors who want certainty instead of market timing risk

-Owners who inherited land in Pasco County and do not want to keep paying taxes
+Owners who inherited land in Pasco County and don't want to keep paying taxes

 Absentee owners who no longer live near Dade City